jet2jet/js-synthesizer/README.md

     * You can use `Synthesizer.sendEventNow` static method to event data processed by the synthesizer or another clients.
 * For sequncer instance created by `createSequencer` of `AudioWorkletNodeSynthesizer`, use `registerSequencerClientByName` instance method.
     * The callback function must be added to 'AudioWorkletGlobalScope' like `hookPlayerMIDIEventsByName`'s callback.
-    * To re-send event data, use `Synthesizer.sendEventNow` in the worklet. `Synthesizer` constructor is available via `AudioWorkletGlobalScope.Fluid.Synthesizer`.
+    * To re-send event data, use `Synthesizer.sendEventNow` in the worklet. `Synthesizer` constructor is available via `AudioWorkletGlobalScope.JSSynth.Synthesizer`.
-* You can rewrite event data passed to the callback, with using `Fluid.rewriteEventData` (`AudioWorkletGlobalScope.Fluid.rewriteEventData` for worklet).
+* You can rewrite event data passed to the callback, with using `JSSynth.rewriteEventData` (`AudioWorkletGlobalScope.JSSynth.rewriteEventData` for worklet).

-### `Fluid` methods
+### `JSSynth` methods

 #### `waitForReady`